 The School Business Manager is the School’s lead financial professional, ensuring that financial planning, controls compliance, record keeping and reporting are co‐ordinated and delivered to the highest standards.

 The School Business Manager also has responsibilities for Facilities Management, Administration, Income Generation, Service Contracts, Health & Safety, Grounds Maintenance, and aspects of Human Resources and Publicity and Marketing.
-They will also support the Principal and other senior leaders in developing other aspects of school provision, for example IT and Marketing.
+They will also support the Principal and other Senior Leaders in developing other aspects of school provision, for example IT and Marketing.

 The School Business Manager provides strategic vision and leadership for support functions so that the school runs smoothly, efficiently and can deliver its aims and priorities.